 A special property of beech is the tendency of older trees to develop what is known as „redheart“ in the log,

-which distinguishes itself clearly from the white wood by a strong reddish-brown colouring.
-Generating redheart
+which distinguishes itself clearly from the white wood by a strong reddish-brown coloring.
+Generating redheart is

 By using redhearted beechwood therefore, the excellent physical properties of light beechwood can be combined with an extraordinarily decorative appearance.
 This special feature is increasingly used with great benefit by furniture designers and interior architects which has resulted in the continuosly growing popularity of redhearted beech.